 2010 Census Mail Return Rate

 This layer displays areas defined as Hard to Count by the United States decennial census.
 Data is from the US Census Planning Database and included 2010 Response Rates, Mail Return Rates, Low Response Score, and ACS Response Rates.
-More information on how about US Census Hard to Count areas can be found here .
+Learn more about US Census Hard to Count areas.

 2010 Census Low Response Score

 This layer displays areas defined as Hard to Count by the United States decennial census.
 Data is from the US Census Planning Database and included 2010 Response Rates, Mail Return Rates, Low Response Score, and ACS Response Rates.
-More information on how about US Census Hard to Count areas can be found here .
+Learn more about US Census Hard to Count areas.

 Census 2020 Response Rates by Census Tract (Daily Update)